ample/dev-playbook/docs/code/starter-kit/README.md

 - [Logging issues](https://github.com/ample/gatsby-starter-ample/issues) when you find them.
 - [Adding a discussion](https://github.com/ample/gatsby-starter-ample/discussions) when you have a new idea.
-- Contributing to discussions when you have an thought or opinion to share.
+- Contributing to discussions when you have a thought or opinion to share.
-- Knocking out issues when you have down time.
+- Knocking out issues when you have downtime.
 - If you have a question, first search issues, then log an issue.
 The more of a paper trail you can leave on GitHub, the better.
 It helps future developers.

 In general, we try to keep a list of issues and opportunities during a project and work them back into the Starter Kit **immediately following the project**.
 Otherwise, they tend to get lost.